All Episodes

 Call it California elitism.

-I mean, this is the same state uh that that basically put a moratorium on power plants and then wondered why they had to rely on the energy markets to buy all their power and got in trouble over that.
+I mean, this is the same state that basically put a moratorium on power plants and then wondered why they had to rely on the energy markets to buy all their power and got in trouble over that.

-This is the same state that says no drilling here, but by God, we want the oil.
+This is the same state that says, no drilling here, but by God, we want the oil.

-We're gonna consume it.
+We're going to consume it.

 We just want other people to go get it.